ronnie-rios/context-demo/README.md

 ```
 ## Step 2 - creating the provider

-2. Create a **PROVIDER**, it's a function that returns your `CONTEXT.PROVIDER`. put any value you like on your context provider using the `value` prop, make sure to wrap this `.PROVIDER` around the children
+2. Create a **PROVIDER**, it's a function that returns your `CONTEXT.PROVIDER`.
+Put any value you like on your context provider using the `value` prop, make sure to wrap this `.PROVIDER` around the children

 #### example from this repo:
 ```js